LukeShortCloud/simpler_things_rpg/simpler_things.md

 ### Weapons

-Each Weapon has a Difficulty which determines the standard Skill Check, the amount of `d4` dice to roll for damage, and the cost.
+Each Weapon has a predefined Difficulty.
+That number also determines the amount of `d2` dice to roll for damage and the cost of it.

-- Damage = `DIFFICULTY x d4`
+- Damage = `DIFFICULTY x d2`
+    - It may be more convenient to roll `d4` dice instead of flipping `d2` coins.
+Roll the `d4` dice, total the number up, round to the next even number if it is odd, and then divide by two.
 - Cost = `DIFFICULTY x 200`

 #### Weapons (near)